cyberark/conjur-authn-k8s-client/bin/test-workflow/QUICKSTART.md

 ### App Namespace Preparation

-In this step, a new namespace is created in the KinD cluster for the PetStore test app deployment, and it is prepared to authenticate with Conjur OSS using:
+In this step, a new namespace is created in the KinD cluster for the PetStore test app deployment, and it is prepared to authenticate with Conjur Open Source using:

 * a Conjur connection ConfigMap
 * an authenticator RoleBinding